belalb100/tech201_functions/README.md

 3. Remember the return statement or your function will return None.
 4. Keep functions small where possible, to preserve readibility and simplicity.
 5. Use comments in your functions/methods to give instructions on how to use them
-6. Consider using type its to aoid errors when you run your code.
+6. Consider using type ints to avoid errors when you run your code.